YegorChevardin/design-patterns/Readme.md

 > A Command Interface, often referred to simply as the Command Pattern, is a behavioral design pattern used in software
 > engineering to encapsulate a request as an object, thereby allowing for parameterization of clients with queues,
 > requests, and operations.
-It turns a request into a stand-alone object with its own state, which can be passed, stored,
+It turns a request into a stand-alone object with its own state, which can be passed,
+> stored,
 > and executed independently.

+### Interpreter

+> The Interpreter Pattern is a behavioral design pattern used in software engineering to define a grammar for a language
+> and provide an interpreter to evaluate or interpret expressions in that language.
+It allows you to represent sentences
+> or expressions in a domain-specific language (DSL) and interpret them step by step.

 ###